What is the cycle time in injection molding?

 In the molding cycle, the main part is the injection holding time, cooling time, mold opening time, and demolding time.
 A complete cycle is composed of closing the door-closing the mold-injection holding pressure-screw measurement-cooling-opening the mold-ejecting the product-opening the door to take the parts (there is no option for fully automatic).

 The molding cycle directly affects labor productivity and equipment utilization.
 Therefore, in the production process, the relevant time in the molding cycle should be shortened as much as possible under the premise of ensuring quality.
 In the entire molding cycle, the injection time and cooling time are the most important, they all have a decisive impact on the quality of the product.
 The filling time in the injection time is directly inversely proportional to the filling rate, and the filling time in production is generally about 3-5 seconds.
 The holding pressure time in the injection time is the pressure time for the plastic in the cavity.
-This accounts for a large proportion in the entire injection time, generally about 20-120 seconds (extra-thick parts can be as high as 5-10 minutes).
+This accounts for a large proportion of the entire injection time, generally about 20-120 seconds (extra-thick parts can be as high as 5-10 minutes).

 (1) Injection time